Benoît Pedretti: Auxerre

 Pedretti again moved, this time to AJ Auxerre for a €6 million fee in 2006 after he decided to make a fresh start.
 This move gave Pedretti the first team action he had desired with him being a mainstay in their midfield for several years.
 During his time at the club he featured in the UEFA Cup and the Champions League.

 During the subsequent 2007–08 season, he became captain of the "AJA", following the departure of Benoît Cheyrou to Marseille.
 He continued to show good performances, especially during the quarterfinals of the League Cup where he scored a decisive goal in stoppage time against his former team Marseille.

 With multiple injuries keeping the Auxerre captain sidelined for several months during the 2010–11 season, Pedretti participated in 20 league games.
 After the end of the season, Pedretti stated his desire to leave Auxerre with league title holders Lille OSC being his preferred club.

 Pedretti amassed 170 appearances during his five-year stay.
 He was a highly influential member of the squad and featured for the national team, increasing his total to 22 caps.

 Lille

-Pedretti was signed by Lille for an undisclosed fee on the opening day of the summer 2011 transfer window as a replacement for Newcastle United-bound Yohan Cabaye.
+Pedretti was signed by Lille OSC for an undisclosed fee on the opening day of the summer 2011 transfer window as a replacement for Newcastle United-bound Yohan Cabaye.
 Pedretti said, “It [Lille] is a very good club with great, interesting challenges. […] My choice is to come to Lille."